Billabong Pro Teahupoo: Billabong Pro Teahupoo wave break

 The Billabong Pro Teahupo'o's reputation for wave riding is due partly to its unique form.
 An extremely shallow coral reef which ranges up to 20 inches beneath the waters surface is responsible for a very hollow-breaking wave.
 The wave's unique shape, with an effect of almost breaking below sea level, is due to the specific shape of the reef beneath the wave.
 Its semi circular nature which drops down sharply creates a 'below water' effect and the extreme angles in descent create an instant instability to the wave.
 A steep wall of reef causes the entire mass to fold onto a scalloped semi circle breaking arc.
 The wave bends and races along into a dry reef closeout and the lip of the wave is often as thick as it is tall.
-Combined, these unique properties have earned Teahupo’o distinction as “one of the deadliest big wave competitions in the world to this present date."
+Combined, these unique properties have earned Teahupo’o the reputation as one of the most dangerous surf breaks in the world.